-Terence O’Brien MD (University of Melbourne) (PI for Project 2): Dr. O’Brien will be responsible for matters that relate on study design of experiments that test some of the compounds that have been tried in his lab (sodium selenate, deferiprone, Z944) and their optimal testing of such compounds in the LFPI model.
-He will alternate with Dr. Galanopoulou in the communications needed among Project 2 investigators and the other EpiBioS4Rx, if scheduling conflicts arise.
-Dr. O’Brien with Dr. Galanopoulou will be planning the Project 2 investigator meetings for the harmonization of procedures and data analyses, calling and organizing the data presentation for the DSMB / Public Engagement Core meetings to discuss the progress of Project 2 and next steps.
-The two PIs of Project 2, Drs.
-Galanopoulou and O’Brien will be organizing the workflow of experiments across sites so that milestones and timelines are met, will be supervising the manuscript preparation for Project 2 and decisions on authorship, and will be chairing the meetings of Project 2 that will decide on GO /NO GO decisions and selection of lead compound for testing in the preclinical antiepileptogenesis trial.
+Terence O’Brien MD (University of Melbourne) (co-PL for Project 2): Dr. O’Brien will be responsible for matters that relate on study design of experiments that test some of the compounds that have been tried in his lab (sodium selenate, deferiprone, Z944) and their optimal testing of such compounds in the LFPI model.
+He will alternate with Drs.
+Galanopoulou and Pitkänen in the communications needed among Project 2 investigators and the other EpiBioS4Rx, if scheduling conflicts arise.
+Dr. O’Brien with Drs.
+Galanopoulou and Pitkänen will be planning the Project 2 investigator meetings for the harmonization of procedures and data analyses, calling and organizing the data presentation for the DSMB / Public Engagement Core meetings to discuss the progress of Project 2 and next steps.
+The three co-PLs of Project 2, Drs.
+Galanopoulou, O’Brien, and Pitkänen will be organizing the workflow of experiments across sites so that milestones and timelines are met, will be supervising the manuscript preparation for Project 2 and decisions on authorship, and will be chairing the meetings of Project 2 that will decide on GO /NO GO decisions and selection of lead compound for testing in the preclinical antiepileptogenesis trial.
+Such meetings will include the Project 2 investigators, the DSMB, Public Engagement representative, IAC representatives, the consultants of Project 2, and the Steering committee of EpiBioS4Rx.

+Asla Pitkänen MD PhD (UEF) (co-PL for project 2): Dr. Pitkänen will be responsible for the utilization and analysis of biomarkers in Project 2, to align them with the findings in project 1, where she is the PL.
+Dr. Pitkänen will alternate with Dr. Galanopoulou and O’Brien in the communications needed among Project 2 investigators and the other EpiBioS4Rx, if scheduling conflicts arise.
+Drs.
+O’Brien, Galanopoulou and Pitkänen will be planning the Project 2 investigator meetings for the harmonization of procedures and data analyses, calling and organizing the data presentation for the DSMB/Public Engagement Core meetings to discuss the progress of Project 2 and next steps.
+The three co-PLs of Project 2 will be organizing the workflow of experiments across sites so that milestones and timelines are met, will be supervising the manuscript preparation for Project 2 and decisions on authorship, and will be chairing the meetings of Project 2 that will decide on GO/NO GO decisions and selection of lead compound for testing in the preclinical antiepileptogenesis trial.
 Such meetings will include the Project 2 investigators, the DSMB, Public Engagement representative, IAC representatives, the consultants of Project 2 and the Steering committee of EpiBioS4Rx.